arturs-razmuss/ai-tests/README.md

 A few moments later
 ![CodiumAI chat](screenshots/diffblue/generationOutput.png)
-A new file [ExchangeServiceDiffblueTest](src/test/java/com/arpc/aitests/ExchangeServiceDiffblueTest.java) was generated and what surprised me the most it compiled and passed all the tests it had written.
-Regarding the test quality please see for yourself, I think plenty is to be desired.
+A new file [ExchangeServiceDiffblueTest](src/test/java/com/arpc/aitests/ExchangeServiceDiffblueTest.java) was generated.
+To my surprise, it compiled and passed all the tests it had written.
+However, regarding the test quality, I believe there's room for improvement.
+Please see the code for yourself!

 ### Github Copilot
 Most of the developers I know are using some Generative AI chat in their work.
 So I decided to add GitHub Copilot to the mix.

 Aside.
 I have seen some companies trying to boost their value offering by including a library of prompts.
-Here is one prompt, completely for free... you are welcome
+Here is one prompt, completely for free... you are welcome 🤭

 This is the prompt I used for Copilot to generate tests.
 Since it can add context automatically I didn't have to add ExchangeService.java code explicitly.
 ```